HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

  7 |  Yes  |  168   |   No    |  0.07  |
  8 |  Yes  |  172   |   No    |  0.07  |
 ```
-Then we reconstruct data in next forest by sample weight.
-For example, if r < 0.07 we pick #1; if 0.08 <= r < 0.14 we pick #2,...; if 0.21 <= r < 0.7 pick #4,....
+Then we reconstruct data in next forest by the new sample weights.
+For example, given a random number r: if r < 0.07 we pick #1; if 0.08 <= r < 0.14 we pick #2,...; if 0.21 <= r < 0.7 pick #4,....
 In this case we will pick #4 more frequently than others.